Practical Graded Music Exams from ABRSM and TRINITY. What are they and why take them?

 What exactly is a graded music exam?

 ABRSM and TRINITY have designed their practical graded music exams to motivate instrumental and singing students of all ages and a wide range of abilities.
-They're available at Grades 1 to 8, as well as a pre-Grade 1 Initial Grade for some subjects.
+They're available in Grades 1 to 8, as well as a pre-Grade 1 Initial Grade for some subjects.
 They provide:

 Progressive goals to aim for